 Port Moresby’s major hospital has an Accidents & Emergency Department that opens 24 hours a day, and charges its patients a subsidized fee unlike private sector providers, who often enforce a pay-first policy.

 Other healthcare providers include the Pacific International Hospital (PIH), Paradise Private Hospital, Saint Mary’s Hospital, 2K Medical Clinic, Port Moresby Medical Service, Korobosea Clinic, and Aspen Medical at Konedobu.

 The Jackson International Airport at Seven Mile is the main international gateway into and out of PNG.
-The airport is 10-15 minutes drive from the Port Moresby CBD through the Poreporena freeway and Kumul flyover and less than 10 minutes from Boroko and Waigani.
+The airport is 10-15 minutes drive from the Port Moresby CBD, through the Poreporena freeway and Kumul flyover, and is less than 10 minutes from Boroko and Waigani.